WowzaMediaSystems/wse-plugin-banstreams/README.md

 1. Start your Wowza Streaming Engine media server, and then open the following URL in your browser: <pre>http://[wowza-ip-address]:8086/blacklist</pre>

-2. When prompted, enter your user name and password.
-This is the same login credentials you use to login to Wowza Streaming Engine Manager.
+2. When prompted, enter the login credentials that you use to access Wowza Streaming Engine Manager.

 3. Publish your first stream, and then click **Check for new streams** in the **Stream Blacklists** page.
 Your new stream will appear in the **Published Streams** list.